 Video 0- 12 mins

-The webinar opened with introductions.
-The two host organisations are Journal of Missional Practice and Together for the Common Good.
+The webinar was held on 30th April 2020, and drew together many leaders and institutions.
+The two host organisations were Journal of Missional Practice and Together for the Common Good.
 Alan Roxburgh is one of the co-founders of the journal.
 Jenny Sinclair is Founder Director of Together for the Common Good.
 Maurice Glasman, Lord Glasman, is a Labour peer, Director of The Common Good Foundation and founder of Blue Labour, a radical conservative movement committed to the politics of the common good.
 Participating in the webinar were church leaders from many traditions.
 This webinar followed a series of conversations about seismic changes, exacerbated now by coronavirus but already underway in the West, with consequence for our relationship with place and neighbourhood.
 It seeks to explore the implications for the mission of the church, the common good and civic renewal.

 Video 12 min – 28 min Maurice Glasman’s Paper

 Maurice shared his paper which follows: